lkilcher/dolfyn/doc-src/rotations.rst

   otherwise, East and North are magnetic.
 See the `Declination Handling`_ section for further details on setting declination.

-  Note that the ENU definition used here is different from the 'north, east, down' coordinate system typically used by aircraft.
+  Note that the ENU definition used here is different from the 'North, East, down' coordinate system typically used by aircraft.
   Also note that the earth coordinate system is a 'rotationally-fixed' coordinate system: it does not rotate, but it is not necessarily *inertial* or *stationary* if the instrument slides around